underscoreio/essential-scala/src/pages/intro/object-literals.md

 All of these are **declarations**, binding names to values.
 Declarations are different to expressions.
 They do not evaluate to a value and do not have a type.

-We have also seen the difference between methods and fields -- fields refer to values stored within an object, whereas methods refer to computations that produce values.
+We have also seen the difference between methods and fields---fields refer to values stored within an object, whereas methods refer to computations that produce values.

 ### Exercises